johannschopplich/kirbyup/README.md

 ### Development

-Start a development server for the panel plugin:
+Start a development server for the Panel plugin:

 ```bash
 kirbyup serve src/index.js